Help us match you with local pros in your area

 Typically, you should have your HVAC system inspected twice a year.
 After an inspection, your technician will tell you what services are required.
 You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
 If your home has ductwork, it should be serviced every few years.

 The best times to have your HVAC system inspected are during the spring and fall.
-Technicians tend to be less busy during these times, making it easier to get an appointment.
+Technicians are often less busy during these times, which makes it easier to get an appointment.
 This also helps get your system ready for the summer and winter, the times of the year when it sees the most use.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
 Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any leaks around your windows and doors to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.